mczhuge/SOCToolbox/README.md

 Thus, our Training and Testing set are 2400 and 600, respectively.

-For a quick employment, you can download the updated SOC on [Baidu | 提取码: iqul ](https://pan.baidu.com/s/1kWebPUhCQOCsvvAouo7eGQ).
+For a quick employment, you can download the updated SOC on [Baidu | Key: iqul ](https://pan.baidu.com/s/1kWebPUhCQOCsvvAouo7eGQ).

 **If you download SOC on above link, you can ignore procedures below.**